Strengthen Electrical Safety Through Effective Arc Flash Training

-In the modern workplace, electricity is a driving force.
-Motors, ovens, presses, and mills can all be powered by electricity, and many industrial facilities make use of high voltages and currents to achieve their business goals.
-But accidents and equipment failures in these high-powered electrical systems can be deadly and destructive.
-Electric shock, burns, and arc flash are serious issues that need to be addressed.
+Electricity powers the modern workplace.
+Motors, ovens, presses, and mills all rely on electrical systems, and many facilities use high voltages and currents to achieve their goals.
+But accidents and equipment failures in these high-powered systems can be deadly.
+Electric shock, burns, and arc flash hazards remain serious threats that must be addressed through consistent arc flash training and safety programs.

 Exposure to strong electrical current can kill an affected person; strictly speaking, that's when an electric shock becomes "electrocution."
 Usually, death is the result of neurological damage or muscular interference, such as heart attacks.
 Strong current flowing through a body will generate enough heat to cook living tissue, so even electrical injuries that don't kill immediately can still cause severe burns that lead to death.